getbrevo/brevo-node/docs/ExternalFeedsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.ExternalFeedsApi();
+var apiInstance = new Brevo.ExternalFeedsApi();

 var uuid = "uuid_example"; // String | UUID of the feed to update

-var updateExternalFeed = new BrevoNode.UpdateExternalFeed(); // UpdateExternalFeed | Values to update a feed
+var updateExternalFeed = new Brevo.UpdateExternalFeed(); // UpdateExternalFeed | Values to update a feed

 apiInstance.updateExternalFeed(uuid, updateExternalFeed).then(function() {
   console.log('API called successfully.');